RyanKn1ght/CaspPhos/README.md

 Anaconda interpreter (Python 3.7)

-Python: h5py == 2.10.0 (This comes with anaconda, but will likely need its version changing MANUALLY. )
+Python: h5py == 2.10.0 (While this is an anaconda library it will need version changing MANUALLY.)

 Python: keras = 2.3.1